dea123-coder/teachback-ai-/README.md

 - The application continues running normally.
 - The deterministic educational analysis engine performs the evaluation.
-- The user experience remains uninterrupted.
+- The user still receives complete educational feedback.

 ---

-# Privacy
+#Privacy

-- The transformer model performs semantic inference locally in the browser.
+- Semantic inference is performed locally in the browser using Transformers.js.
-- No cloud AI model is used for semantic understanding.
+- No cloud-based AI model is used for semantic analysis.
-- No API keys are required for AI inference.
+- No AI API keys are required.
-- Speech recognition depends on browser support and implementation.
+- User speech is processed through the browser's Speech Recognition API.
+- The application does not rely on external AI services for learning analysis.

 ---

 # Current Limitations

-- Browser speech recognition availability depends on the user's browser.
+- Browser speech recognition availability depends on the browser implementation.
-- Speech recognition behavior may vary across platforms.
+- Speech recognition behavior may vary across operating systems.
 - Fully offline speech recognition is outside the current project scope.

 ---